-Must give seven days notice before filing suit
+The applicant must give seven days notice to the Landlord before filing suit

-An applicant who purposely and in bad faith brings a meritless claim against a landlord is liable for the landlord’s court costs and reasonable attorney fees in defending the claim
+An applicant who purposely acts in bad faith or brings a meritless claim against a landlord is liable for the landlord’s court costs and reasonable attorney fees in defending the claim

 Stay Up to Date with Grace Property Management!

-While these new legal requirements may not be in the best interest of local landlords, as a Denver property manager you are required to comply with these recent rental property updates.
+While these new legal requirements may make it more difficult to manage rental properties, as a Denver property manager you are required to comply with these recent rental property updates.